ProvocaTeach/web-devel-notes/Yesod_book/01_Basics/hello_world.md

  * `HelloWorld` is also an instance of the `ParseRoutes` typeclass.
 	 - `parseRoute` is the inverse of `renderRoute`.
 It takes path segments and query string parameters and returns a route.
 	 - We use Template Haskell so that `renderRoute` and `parseRoute` have the correct inverse behavior.
- * `HelloWorld` is also an instance of <code lang="Haskell">YesodDispatch</code>
+ * `HelloWorld` is also an instance of `YesodDispatch`.
-		 -
+	 - f
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDEyNzY5OCwtOTI0MjgwMDU3LDQzMz
+eyJoaXN0b3J5IjpbLTE5ODUwNzEwODQsLTkyNDI4MDA1Nyw0Mz
-IyNjYwMSwxMzYzNzMxMTYsNTYyMDkxMTAxLC0xMDY0Mjk4MDQz
+MyMjY2MDEsMTM2MzczMTE2LDU2MjA5MTEwMSwtMTA2NDI5ODA0
-XX0=
+M119
 -->